rticommunity/rticonnextdds-connector-cs/README.md

 *RTI Connector* for Connext DDS is a quick and easy way to access the power and functionality of [RTI Connext DDS](http://www.rti.com/products/index.html).
-It is based on [XML App Creation](https://community.rti.com/static/documentation/connext-dds/5.3.1/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) and Dynamic Data.
+It is based on [XML-Based Application Creation](https://community.rti.com/static/documentation/connext-dds/6.0.0/doc/manuals/connext_dds/xml_application_creation/RTI_ConnextDDS_CoreLibraries_XML_AppCreation_GettingStarted.pdf) and Dynamic Data.

-*Connector* was created by the RTI Research Group to quickly and easily develop demos and proof of concept.
-We think that it can be useful for anybody who needs a quick way to script tests and interact with DDS using different scripting languages.
+*Connector* was created to quickly and easily develop demos and proof of concept.
+We think that it can be useful for anybody who needs a quick way to script tests and interact with Connext DDS using different scripting languages.

-It can be used to quickly create tests for your distributed system and, thanks to the binding with scripting languages and the use of XML, to easily integrate with tons of other available technologies.
+*Connector* can be used to quickly create tests for your distributed system and, thanks to the binding with scripting languages and the use of XML, to easily integrate with many other available technologies.

 The *Connector* library is provided in binary form for selected architectures.
 Scripting language bindings and examples are provided in source format.